 Go to the Cloud IAM console:

 Select your Workspace from the list of projects.
-Since you are not in the Stackdriver Monitoring console, your Workspace is represented by its hosting GCP project with the same name.
+Since you are not in the Stackdriver Monitoring console, your Workspace is represented by its hosting Google Cloud project with the same name.

 Click Add at the top of the page.